NetVUE Print and Digital Resources

 NetVUE hosts a series of webinars on topics related to vocational exploration and discernment.
 These webinars engage leaders in various fields who share knowledge and best practices in their areas of expertise.
 Most webinars include practical tips for initiating, developing, or strengthening programming for students and/or professional development for faculty members and staff on NetVUE member campuses.
 Developing and producing these events is the responsibility of Rachel Pickett, NetVUE Webinar Facilitator.
 If you have suggestions for future webinars, or for any questions, she can be reached at rpickett@cic.edu.

 Click on the button below to be taken to a list of all webinars that have been offered.
-Most webinars are recorded; the listing provides to those recordings, which are available through the NetVUE Online Network Community Site.
-That site requires a login; for additional information on accessing the site, follow this link.
+Most webinars are recorded; the listing provides to those recordings, which are available through the NetVUE Online Network Community Site (login required).
+View additional information on accessing the community site.

 NetVUE offers a collection of resources to support the exploration of vocation in undergraduate education.
 These include a publicly-accessible blog and podcast, a wide range of webinars and workshops for members, and the NetVUE Community Network site, which includes a library of relevant books, course syllabi, audio-visual material, and materials from national and regional conferences.